Freva python module#

 • until (str, datetime.datetime, default: None) – Retrieve entries younger than date, see hint on date format below.

-• entry_ids (list, default: None) – Select entries whose ids are in “ids”,
+• entry_ids (list, default: None) – Select entries whose ids are in “ids”.

-• full_text – Show the complete configuration.
+• full_text (bool, default: False) – Show the complete configuration.

 • return_results (bool, default: False) – Also return the plugin results.

-• _return_dict (bool, default: True) – Return a dictionary representation, this is only for internal use
+• _return_dict (bool, default: True) – Return a dictionary representation, this is only for internal use.

 Returns: